cgware/code-style/README.md

 - **Avoid the Standard Library**
   Minimal use of `stdlib.h`, `string.h`, or dynamic memory.
 Provide internal replacements or minimal abstractions where needed.

-- **No Dynamic Allocation**
+- **Minimal Dynamic Allocation**
-  Prefer static or stack-allocated buffers and structures.
+  Prefer stack-allocated buffers and structures.

 - **Contiguous Memory**
   Favor data structures that use flat, contiguous memory for better cache locality.